ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 ### Impact

 The first good step, as a leader, is to take initiative.
 Other departments may not want to be Agile, so you will start alone.
-You'll be the role model to set the tone of for the organisation.
+You'll be the role model to set the tone for the organisation.

 However, this leads to a team trying to be Agile in an environment that is not Agile.
 And you end up doing Water-SCRUM-Fall or Modern Waterfall.